How Law Firm FAQ Pages Drive AEO Visibility Inside Google’s AI Overview

 What questions should a law firm FAQ page address?

-The questions that produce the most AEO value for law firm FAQ pages are the questions prospective clients are actively asking AI platforms, voice assistants, and search engines right now.
-These are not the questions law firms want to answer.
-They are the questions clients actually have.
+The questions that produce the most AEO value are the ones prospective clients actively ask AI platforms, voice assistants, and search engines right now.
+Furthermore, these are not the questions law firms want to answer.
+Consequently, they are the questions clients actually have.
+Therefore, identifying them requires deliberate research — not assumption.

-The most productive source for FAQ question identification:
+The most productive sources for FAQ question identification:

-• Intake team survey — the questions asked most frequently in intake calls and initial consultations reveal exactly what prospective clients want to know before deciding to retain an attorney
+- Intake team survey — ask your intake team what prospective clients ask most frequently before retaining the firm.
+Furthermore, those questions reveal exactly what clients want to know before deciding to call.

-• Google’s People Also Ask — the questions Google surfaces in PAA boxes for your primary practice area keywords are the queries Google has already identified as high-priority for your topic
+- Google’s People Also Ask — these boxes reveal the queries Google has already identified as high-priority for your practice areas.
+Furthermore, they show question formats that already earn featured snippet consideration.

-• AI platform testing — asking ChatGPT, Perplexity, and Google AI Mode the questions you think your clients ask often reveals additional variations and related questions you have not considered
+- AI platform testing — ask ChatGPT, Perplexity, and Google AI Mode the questions you think your clients ask.
+Consequently, this often reveals additional variations and related questions you have not considered.

-• Client review content — reviews on Google and Avvo frequently contain the questions clients came in with, phrased in their own language
+- Client review content — reviews on Google and Avvo frequently contain the questions clients came in with.
+Furthermore, they appear in the client’s own language — which is exactly the language FAQ answers should use.

-• Competitor FAQ analysis — reviewing what questions competitors address on their FAQ pages identifies gaps and opportunities
+- Competitor FAQ analysis — reviewing what questions competitors address identifies gaps.
+Furthermore, it reveals opportunities your current FAQ content misses entirely.

 What does the direct answer in a FAQ response need to contain?

-The direct answer that follows each FAQ question is the citation unit — the content Google’s AI Overview will extract and quote if the FAQ page earns a citation.
-For AEO purposes, each direct answer needs to meet these requirements simultaneously:
+The direct answer following each FAQ question is the citation unit.
+Furthermore, it is the content Google’s AI Overview will extract and quote if the FAQ page earns a citation.
+Consequently, each direct answer must meet five requirements simultaneously.

-Completeness — the answer must stand alone as a response to the question without requiring context from surrounding content.
-A user who reads only that question and its answer should receive a complete, useful response.
+Completeness.
+The answer must stand alone without requiring surrounding context.
+Furthermore, a user who reads only that question and answer should receive a complete, useful response.
+Consequently, answers that require prior reading to make sense fail immediately.

-Specificity — the answer should be as jurisdiction-specific as possible.
-Generic national answers (“statutes of limitations vary by state and case type”) provide no unique value to AI systems that have already encountered that answer thousands of times.
-Jurisdiction-specific answers (“in South Carolina, the general statute of limitations for personal injury claims is three years under S.C.
-Code § 15-3-530”) provide localized authority that generic content cannot.
+Specificity.
+The answer must be as jurisdiction-specific as possible.
+Furthermore, generic national answers provide no unique value to AI systems that have encountered them thousands of times.
+Consequently, jurisdiction-specific answers provide localized authority that generic content cannot replicate.
+Therefore, specificity wins every time.

-Compliance — the answer must comply with applicable bar advertising rules, particularly regarding outcome predictions and result comparisons.
-Answers that describe the factors affecting outcomes rather than predicting outcomes satisfy both the AEO requirement for directness and the bar advertising requirement against unjustified expectations.
+Compliance.
+The answer must comply with applicable bar advertising rules.
+Furthermore, answers must describe the factors affecting outcomes rather than predicting outcomes.
+Consequently, this satisfies both the AEO requirement for directness and the bar advertising requirement against unjustified expectations.
+Therefore, compliance and citation eligibility are the same goal — not competing ones.

-Appropriate length — 40 to 80 words for the direct answer paragraph.
-Short enough to be extractable as a discrete unit; complete enough to satisfy the question without requiring follow-up.
+Appropriate length.
+Target 40 to 80 words for the direct answer paragraph.
+Furthermore, short enough to be extractable as a discrete unit.
+Consequently, complete enough to satisfy the question without requiring follow-up.
+Therefore, answers outside this range either fail extractability or completeness — rarely both.

 FAQ Schema Implementation for Law Firms